huggingface/blog/dask-scaling.md

 The [FineWeb dataset](https://huggingface.co/datasets/HuggingFaceFW/fineweb) consists of 15 trillion tokens of English web data from [Common Crawl](http://commoncrawl.org/), a non-profit that hosts a public web crawl dataset updated monthly.
 This dataset is often used for a variety of tasks such as large language model training, classification, content filtering, and information retrieval across a variety of sectors.

-It takes ~ 5 minutes to read in a single file with pandas on a laptop.
+It can take > 1 minute to download and read in a single file with pandas on a laptop.

 ```python
 import pandas as pd